-Mammoth is a world-class outdoor recreation destination for a reason, and Mammoth adventure campers get to experience it all - from mountain biking, rock climbing and paddle boarding to stargazing, talent shows and games of glow-in-the-dark Frisbee.
+Mammoth is a world-class outdoor recreation destination for a reason, and our campers get to experience it all.
 Check out the variety of activities available to your camper.

 Mountain Horseback Adventure

 After receiving expert riding instruction from professional cowboys, campers hit the trail for a true horseback adventure through the mountains with their guides.
 Check out Mammoth Lakes Pack Outfit for more information.

 Whether ascending the artificial climbing wall at the Mammoth Adventure Center or climbing at one of the favorite local areas, campers will learn the rock climbing basics, including rope techniques with the safety of top rope routes and an experienced belayer to prevent falling.
 They will be challenged to push themselves beyond their perceived limits in a safe, fun, supportive teaching environment.
 The exhilaration of getting to the top of the wall is often a highlight of a camper's week.

 Campers cast their lines into the crystal clear

 waters of the Mammoth Lakes Basin and learn how to fish in some of the